srcfl/srcful-documentation/docs/application-help-screens/claim-ownership.md

 ## What Happens When You Claim Ownership

 When you claim ownership of a gateway:
-- The gateway is permanently linked to your Solana wallet
+- The gateway is permanently linked to your Solana Wallet or Sourceful account
 - You become eligible for rewards and incentives
 - You gain access to gateway configuration options